pivotal/docs-tap/getting-started.md

 3. Default kube config context is set to the target Kubernetes cluster

 4. Follow [these instructions](install.md#install-developer-conventions)
-   to setup the namespace that you plan to create the `Workload` in.
+   to set up the namespace that you plan to create the `Workload` in.

 #### A note about Application Accelerators